fenago/python-minicourses/MiniCourse_GAN/_GAN.md

 Generative Adversarial Networks.
 You may get ideas from looking at recently published research papers.

-Post your findings in the comments below.
-I would love to see what you discover.

-In the next lesson, you will discover tips and tricks for the successful training of GAN models.

 **Lesson 02: GAN Tips, Tricks, and Hacks**
 ------------------------------------------

 In this lesson, you will discover the tips, tricks, and hacks that you need to know to successfully train GAN models.
 Generative Adversarial Networks are challenging to train.

 This is because the architecture involves both a generator and a